 “that complex whole which includes knowledge, belief, art, morals, law, custom and any other capabilities and habits acquired by man as a member of society” (Wikipedia: Culture)

 A culture of excellence is something much bigger and deeper at the same time, attempting to provide a coherent and unified view of the world and of the business under the scope of enabling people to better their life and maximize their potential!

-It is something that differentiates a given framework of “thinking and doing” against everything else and something provides a deeper sense of value to the followers of this culture as a widespread sense of its correctness against other similar propositions.
+It is something that differentiates a given framework of “thinking and doing” from everything else and something that provides a deeper sense of value to the followers of this culture as a widespread sense of its correctness against other similar propositions.

-A culture of excellence disseminating at all levels of an organization, and can define the rules for the following:
+A culture of excellence disseminated at all levels of an organization and can define the rules for the following: